helmy-elrais/Semi_Supervised_Learning/README.md

 # Semi_Supervised_Learning
-presentation and comparision of differents semi supervised learning algorithms train on MNIST with only 100 datapoints labeled
+presentation and comparision of different semi supervised learning algorithms train on MNIST with only 100 datapoints labeled